chc-code/findadapt/README.md

 ./findadapt  -h
 ```

-To achieve the best performance, the installation of pyahocorasick is highly recommended.
+The installation of pyahocorasick is optional, but recommended.
 ```
 # install pyahocorasick
 pip install pyahocorasick